-VII.
-Assignments
+X. Assignments

-Other than work done in class, all work should be typed and formatted according to standard formatting we will study in class.
-I will not grade handwritten work with the exception of in-class work.

-Do NOT turn in work via email unless specifically instructed to do so or unless you have prior consent from me.
+- A. Other than prewriting and work done in class, all work should be typed and formatted according to standard formatting we will study in class.
+I will not grade handwritten work with the exception of prewritings, in-class work, and in-class essays. - 1.
+Do NOT turn in work via email unless specifically instructed to do so or unless you have prior consent from me. - 2.
 If you MUST turn in work to me and I am not in my office, do NOT put it under my door.
 Anything turned in under my office door will be thrown away.
-Instead, turn it in to my mailbox at the ISC (TM Room 1550).

-- 1. Have the staff member initial it and put the date on it. - 2.
-If you do not have the staff member date and initial it, it will be considered turned in on the date I pick it up, not the date you turned it in. - 3.
-Email/call me to let me know you have done this.

-A. Course Work (15% of grade)

-I may not accept homework that is finished in class or that does not meet required standards of appearance or format.

-1. Quizzes

-- a.
-Quizzes are posted on Blackboard and cover the assigned readings for the day. - i.
-For technical problems with Blackboard, contact the EPCC Help Desk (24/7) at 888-296-0863 - ii.
-You should use the same login information you use to login for registration - b.
-Quizzes will close ten minutes before class begins. - c.
-You cannot make up missed quizzes, however, you can work ahead. - d.
-All Exams (research, film, and fiction) count twice in this section.
+Instead, turn it in to my mailbox at the ISC (TM Room 1550). - a) Have the staff member initial it and put the date on it. - b) If you do not have the staff member date and initial it, it will be considered turned in on the date I pick it up, not the date you turned it in. - c) Email/call me to let me know you have done this. - B. Course Work (15% of grade) I may not accept homework that is finished in class or that does not meet required standards of appearance or format. - 1.
+Quizzes - a) Quizzes are posted on Blackboard and cover the assigned readings for the day-that includes videos assigned. - b) For technical problems with Blackboard, contact the EPCC Blackboard Help Desk 888-296-0863 - c) You should use the same login information you use to login for registration - d) Quizzes will close 10 minutes before the beginning of class unless otherwise specified in the assignment or schedule. - e) You cannot make up missed quizzes; however, you can work ahead. - f) The final quiz/exam counts twice in this section.